Maksym-Zyza/-amper-trip/README.md

   between sessions using Redux Persist.
 - **Axios**: HTTP requests are made with Axios.
 - **MockAPI**: Main data is stored on a remote server using MockAPI.io.
-- **Lottie and React Player**: Dynamic elements added with Lottie and React Player.
 - **Figma**: Precise content markup and styles are made using the Figma project design.